 Units should be abbreviated using standards proposed by the International System of Units.

-See the list of abbreviations at the end of this document.
+See the list of common abbreviations at the end of this document.

 References mentioned above